RonMercier/advanced-keylogger/README.md

 ## CLIPBOARD

-**To get the clipboard information, we will be using the win32clipboard module, which is a submodule of pywin**
+**To get the clipboard information, you will be using the win32clipboard module, which is a submodule of pywin**

 Module to install: